dlbewley/dlbewley.github.io/_posts/2016-03-01-OpenShift-3-HA-Routing.md

 ## HA Routing ##

+Of course if DNS points at the IP of a single node, your apps will become unavailable if that node reboots.
 That can be fixed with a `ipfailover` service and floating IPs.
 The result will look like this:

 [![OpenShift HA Routing](/images/thumb/openshift-ha-cluster-routing.png)](/images/openshift-ha-cluster-routing.png)